expo/expo/docs/pages/eas-update/debug-updates.md

 As for all requests, we expect to see either `200` response codes, or `304` if nothing has changed.

-Below is a screenshot showing the request of a successful update manfiest request:
+Below is a screenshot showing the request of a successful update manifest request:

 <ImageSpotlight alt="Successful manifest request" src="/static/images/eas-update/network-request.png" />